-The storage and operation temperature range for your unit is from -4 degrees to +167 degrees Fahrenheit (-20 degrees to +75 degrees Celsius).
-Extended storage or operation in temperatures higher or lower than specified will damage the liquid crystal display in your unit.
+The storage temperature range for your GlobalMap 3500C is from -4 degrees to +167 degrees Fahrenheit (-20 degrees to +75 degrees Celsius).
+Extended storage in temperatures higher or lower than specified will damage the liquid crystal display in your unit.
 This type of damage is not covered by the warranty.
 For more information, contact the factory's Customer Service Department; phone numbers are listed on the last page.